 6. Hold Paint and Polishes Well

 It holds wood polish and paints well.
 Polish and pants enhance this wood’s lifespan even further.
 The Polish stain is embossed and gives a rich appearance.
+After finishing, it gives an amazing dark, shiny appearance.

 8. Uniform Color